graphql/graphql-wg/rfcs/glossary/Appendix C -- Glossary.md

 > When using GraphQL over HTTP, it's common to encode the GraphQL request as
 > JSON.

+### error

+**Definition**: An error is an anomalous condition that breaks the execution of an algorithm.

+Errors are raised during the execution of an algorithm.
+Callers of the algorithm may handle errors and recover from the error.

+Note: errors can be thought as exceptions in languages that support them.

+### (GraphQL) field error

+**Definition**: A field error is an error raised during the execution of a particular field which results in partial response data.
+This may occur due to an internal error during value resolution or failure to coerce the resulting value.

 ### (GraphQL) request error

 **Definition**: an error which occurs whilst preparing a GraphQL request for